UMAprotocol/UMIPs/Implementations/defillama-tvl.md

 ## Implementation

 1. Query `GET` method on the DefiLlama API `Endpoint` listed in ancillary data.
-The returned JSON object should contain `tvl` array that consists of time series data objects with following keys:
+The returned JSON object should contain `tvl` array that consists of time series data objects with below listed keys.
+If `ChainName` parameter was passed in ancillary data the `tvl` array should be looked up as nested under the returned `chainTvls.<CHAIN_NAME>` object where `<CHAIN_NAME>` is replaced with the string value passed in `ChainName` parameter.
     - `date`: UNIX timestamp
     - `totalLiquidityUSD`: project TVL measured in USD for the timestamp at `date` value above
 2. Determine evaluation timestamp(s) for TVL data: